AntiSecTech/AntiSecTech.github.io/_project/scripts.md

 slug: "scripts"
 ---

 Here are my one-liners that I often use in the scenarios.
 I call these funny little helpers.
+You can then easily use this with copy and paste.

 ### my IP Address
 ```sh